-Table 16 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 18 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Over 65% of the area of this catchment is farmed land and the estimates of livestock density and fertiliser usage are higher than the national averages, particularly phosphorus fertiliser.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights many diffuse risk areas in the catchment (Map 13).
-However, the prevalence of dry soil types in the catchment (Map 5), and the fact that it is generally low-lying (Map 4), means that the risk of agricultural runoff is low.
-Agriculture is a possible source of the faecal contamination and elevated nutrient levels indicated by shellfish and WFD monitoring.
-Therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Approximately 50% of the area of this catchment is farmed land.
+Estimates of livestock density and fertiliser usage are lower than the national averages.
+However the EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights some diffuse risk areas in the catchment (Map 13).
+Also, the prevalence of wet soil types in the catchment (Map 5) means that there is a potential risk of agricultural runoff in the catchment.
+Monitoring in the shellfish area does not indicate any water quality issues likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.